 The makgeolli sampler at Damotori h

 The menu is in Korean only, but there are some pictures in the makgeolli menu and it’s OK to point at others’ food on the tables around you.
 Or just go with some of our favourites: 해물 김치전 (seafood and kimchi savoury pancake), 고등어 구이 (grilled mackerel), 갈비 구이 (marinated pork on the bone) and 두부 김치 (tofu and stewed kimchi with pork).
 The place gets busy and people are turned away when it’s full so arrive early if possible (by 6pm)!
 To find it walk down the hill upon exiting Noksapyeong subway exit 2, veer left at the massive brown kimchi pots and head up the road.
 It’s next to Bonny’s Pizza.

 Dark and cosy – Damotori h makgeolli house

-As our hometown in Korea has a distinct lack of foreign food we have a tendency to pig out on our trips to Seoul.
-Here’s a few of our favourite non-Korean spots…
+As our hometown in Korea has a distinct lack of foreign food we have a tendency to pig out on our trips to the capital.
+Our Seoul guide highlights a few of our favourite non-Korean spots…

 In Itaewon you can get an awesome slow cooked meat platter at the American style smokehouse Manimal.
 We also love Taco Chili Chili, on the road heading downhill from Itaewon towards N Seoul Tower.
 Order downstairs and head upstairs for extra seating.
 Their homemade salsa and nachos are an excellent accompaniment to your main.